mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The subsector is entirely within the Imperium and backs onto Gulf subsector of Deneb sector to Trailing.
-Although the Spinward Main does not run through Trin’s Veil, a Jump–2 ship can connect to it at Hexos (in Mora subsector) or Bendor (in Glisten) after a simple transit via the Palique, Katarulu and Dodds clusters.
+Although the Spinward Main does not run through Trin's Veil, a Jump–2 ship can connect to it at Hexos (in Mora subsector) or Bendor (in Glisten) after a simple transit via the Palique, Katarulu and Dodds clusters.
 Jump–2 is also required to reach Trin itself.
-However, trade is conducted on a large scale within the subsector’s two main star clusters using Jump–1 ships.
+However, trade is conducted on a large scale within the subsector's two main star clusters using Jump–1 ships.

-Trin’s Veil subsector is the responsibility of the 207th Fleet which, like the 100th in Glisten, is somewhat understrength.
+Trin's Veil subsector is the responsibility of the 207th Fleet which, like the 100th in Glisten, is somewhat understrength.
 Patrols are maintained from the fleet headquarters at Katarulu and from bases on Murchison and Trin.
 The Sector Fleet maintains a reserve at Trin